Norwegian Wood

 Naoko liked to hear me tell stories about Storm Trooper.
 Once he had

-a date with a fellow student (a girl in geography, of course) but came
+a date with a fellow student (a girl in geography, of course) but

 back in the early evening looking glum.
 "Tell me, W W-Watanabe,